JosephAlt/htmlcssjs/README.md

 # htmlcssjs
-This is my first project with html, css and javascrpit
+This is my first project  html, css and javascrpit